Kgomotso196/Bookstore/README.md

 ### Usage

-- To run the project, copy its path and run it on your online server.
+- To run the project, install necessary dependencies by running `npm install` and `npm star` to open it on the server.
 ### Run tests

 To run tests, run the following command: